 - Functional MRI: These tests map brain activity by evaluating the structures of the brain and detecting changes in blood flow.
 Functional MRIs allow doctors to see how close the tumor is to areas of the brain that control functions such as speech and movement.
 This guidance helps them understand the tumor’s potential effect on the body.

 - Perfusion MRI: Doctors use this test to identify parts of the brain with less blood flow, a potential sign of a tumor blocking the path.

-- Tractography: Visualizes white matter tracts which carry electric signals and sensory information for the central nervous system.
-These images are uploaded to neurosurgical navigation system in the operating room to guide the surgeon around critical pathways as the tumor is removed.
+Tractography is a test that visualizes white matter tracts, which carry electric signals and sensory information for the central nervous system.
+These images are uploaded to a neurosurgical navigation system in the operating room to guide the surgeon around critical pathways as the tumor is removed.

 Some people cannot have an MRI because the magnets interfere with implanted medical devices such as pacemakers and cochlear implants.
 Computed tomography (CT) scans combine multiple X-rays and provide doctors with another way to see structures in the brain.

 Some people receive contrast dye before a CT scan so the test provides a better image.
 This dye may be injected in a vein or given as a pill.
 A technologist performs a CT scan, which typically lasts 10 to 30 minutes.